Optimization of coarse-grained models: matching probability density in conformational space: THEORY AND METHODS

-However, in practice, we only can use a finite-size basis set (and finite-size AA/CG equilibrium samples) in the expansion, thus the obtained $F(x)$ may have significant errors at somewhere of the $x$ space unless the dimension of $x$ is small and/or $U(x)$ very closes to $F(x)$.
-Although the expansion can not be expected to be accurate in every where of $x$ space, $s^{2}$ is able to be estimated very well from Eq.(\ref{eq:s2}), if many (but not very large number of) basis functions are applied in the expansion.
-We can chose interesting physical quantities of the system as much as possible to capture the difference between the AA to CG models.
-The linear correlated basis functions are automatically discarded by $g_{\mu\nu}(aa)$ in Eq.(\ref{eq:s2}).
-In addition, since we estimate $g_{\mu\nu}(aa)$ in a finite-size conformational sample of the AA system, the number of independent basis functions is not more than the size of the sample.
-Actually, unless the difference between AA and CG models is very huge, the number of required basis functions is far smaller than the size of sample in estimate of $s^{2}$.
-More detailed discussion about the completeness of basis function in estimate of $s^{2}$ is discussed in the reference~\cite{GongZ2009b} where we applied the same expansion in structuring and sampling conformational space of complex systems.
+However, in practice, we only can use a finite-size basis set (and finite-size AA/CG equilibrium samples to get linear independent basis functions) in the expansion, thus the obtained $\Omega(x)$ (and $A(x)$) may have significant errors at somewhere of the $x$ space unless the dimension of $x$ is small and/or $U(x)$ very closes to $A(x)$.
+Although the expansion can not be expected to be accurate in every where of $x$ space, $s^{2}$ ( or $D^{2}$) is expected to estimate very well due to averaging process in CG samples in eq.(\ref{eq:s2}), if many (but not very large number of) basis functions are applied in the expansion.
+In practice, we may chose interesting physical quantities of system as much as possible as basis functions to capture the difference between AA and CG models.
+Since some of basis functions possibly linearly dependent on others, the covariant matrix $G^{\mu\nu}$ will not have a full rank.
+In this situation, we use Gram-Shmit process to form orthogonal basis functions.
+If both CG and AA models are specific, in the Gram-Shmit process, we include more and more orthogonal basis functions according to their contributions to $s^{2}$ from large to small until no new orthogonal basis function with significant contribution to $s^{2}$ is obtained~\cite{GongZ2009,GongZ2010}.
+As more and more orthogonal basis functions are included, the difference between CG and AA models is gradually approached, $s^{2}$ may be saturated~\cite{GongZ2009}, new increased basis functions are not long independent on the existed ones.
+Due to the fact that a finite-size conformational sample in AA system is used to estimate $G_{\mu\nu}(aa)$, the number of independent basis functions is not more than the size of the sample.
+Actually, unless the difference between AA and CG models is very huge, and/or the selected basis functions are completely unable to characterize the difference, the number of required basis functions to measure $s^{2}$ is far smaller than the size of sample.
+In extreme cases, it is possible a few carefully chosen physical quantities might have already been sufficient to estimate $s^{2}$, another basis functions are either linearly dependent on the quantities or very small in contributing $s^{2}$.
+More detailed discussion about the completeness of basis function in estimate of $s^{2}$ is discussed in the reference~\cite{GongZ2009,GongZ2010} where we applied the same expansion in detecting meta-stable structure and enhanced sampling conformational space of complex systems.